Short Term Volunteers

 Our general rule: If you can find the place, we will show you around.
 If you don’t scare the wolves or place a burden on the staff, you are welcome to camp out for up to two weeks.

 Contact us ahead of time with any questions, and to let us know when you would like to visit.
-If you want to stay longer than two weeks, read more about working at Mission:Wolf and then fill out an application for a minimum commitment of three months.
+If you live locally and would like to commute to volunteer during specific days of the week, we welcome you!
+If you want to stay onsite longer than two weeks, read more about working at Mission:Wolf and then fill out an application for a minimum commitment of three months.

 What Should I Bring?